Tour de France Femmes 2022 route: When is it, how long is each stage and how can I follow live on TV?

 And when does the Tour de France Femmes finish?

-The Tour de France Femmes concludes next Sunday with a mountain-top finish on La Super Planche des Belles Filles following a 123km hike from Lure.
+The Tour de France Femmes concludes on Sunday 31 with a mountain-top finish on La Super Planche des Belles Filles following a 123km race from Lure.

 Where does each stage start and end?